jwharm/java-gi/README.md

 The bindings are still under active development and have not been thoroughly tested yet.
 The most notable issues and missing features are currently:

 - Java does not support unsigned data types.
 Be extra careful when native code returns, for example, a `guint`.
-- Reference-counted classes are automatically cleaned by java-gi, but for other types, like `GString`, you still need to manually call [`free`](https://docs.gtk.org/glib/method.String.free.html) when applicable.
-(GObject-Introspection [recently added](https://gitlab.gnome.org/GNOME/gobject-introspection/-/merge_requests/365) annotations for copy and free functions, that will help implement this in a future java-gi release.)
+- There are still a number of memory leaks.
+Reference-counted classes are automatically cleaned by java-gi, but for other types, like when a function returns a `GString` and transfers ownership tot the user, you still need to manually call [`free`](https://docs.gtk.org/glib/method.String.free.html).
 - The code is not yet completely portable.
 Specifically: When generating memory layouts for structs, the generator assumes a 64-bit Linux platform with regards to the size of data types.
 - Some functions (like `Gio.DesktopAppInfo.search`) work with nested arrays (`gchar***`).
 These aren't supported yet.